stephanb15/Cryptograph/README.md

 `git clone https://github.com/stephanb15/Cryptograph.git` \
 For building the Cryptograph Apllication type the following commands in your shell:
 ### Linux
-`sh BUILD.sh`
+`sh BUILD.sh`\
-You will find an icon like this in your Applications Menue
+Afterwards you will find an icon like this in your Applications Menue
 ![](https://github.com/stephanb15/Cryptograph/blob/master/Media/Screenshot%20from%202019-07-11%2002-04-29.png)
 ### Windows & Mac
 There is no build command available, you will have to adapt this on your own, if you like. \